Nia DaCosta: Career

+2009–2017

 After finishing school, DaCosta began working as a television production assistant, where she worked with filmmakers such as Martin Scorsese, Steve McQueen, and Steven Soderbergh.
-After DaCosta wrote the script for Little Woods, it was one of the 12 projects chosen for the 2015 Sundance Screenwriters and Directors Labs, where she became friends with Tessa Thompson, who was later cast in the role of Ollie.
-She funded a short film version of what would eventually become her first feature film through Kickstarter with the help of 72 backers, who eventually raised $5,100.
-After finishing Little Woods, DaCosta directed two episodes of the third season of the crime drama Top Boy.
-While working on the series in London, she learned that she was on the shortlist to direct Jordan Peele's revival of the classic horror film Candyman.
-DaCosta's film Candyman made her the first African-American female director to have a film debut at the top of the box office.
+DaCosta worked as a crew member on productions like Shark Loves the Amazon (2011), I Love the 1880s (2012) and Ke$ha: My Crazy Beautiful Life (2013).
+After working as a crew member on sets, she began writing short films like Livelihood (2014) and Celeste (2014).
+Soon DaCosta wrote the script for Little Woods.
+It was one of the 12 projects chosen for the 2015 Sundance Screenwriters and Directors Labs.
+There she became friends with Tessa Thompson, who was later cast in the role of Ollie.
+She funded a short film version of what would eventually become her first feature film released through Neon and Kickstarter with the help of 72 backers, who eventually raised $5,100.
+After finishing Little Woods, DaCosta directed two episodes of the third season of the crime-drama Top Boy.
+DaCosta became a co-creator, alongside Aron Eli Coleite, when she worked on an 8-episode web series called Ghost Tape (2020).
+Afterward, DaCosta fulfilled a dream of hers when she began working with Jordan Peele, who later became her mentor, while working on the 2021 film Candyman.

-Little Woods

 The film premiered at the Tribeca Film Festival in 2018, and was awarded the Nora Ephron award for "excellence in storytelling by a female writer or director".
 The film's distribution rights were bought by Neon and was released in theaters in the United States on April 19, 2019.
+Little Woods (2018) production took place in the winter of 2017 and 2018.
+They shot the film in North Dakota and Austin, Texas.
+Filming occurred over January and February when the weather was 'extreme.'
+DaCosta further remarked on the production aspect of the film, "It's very difficult for a woman to just pop up in the studio system.
+But I think the same systemic issues that affect how much work women get to make is also inside the indie space.
+While there are more women working, we definitely get less money".
 DaCosta cites Debra Granik's Winter's Bone and Courtney Hunt's Frozen River were sources of inspiration for DaCosta's script.
-In a 2018 interview, DaCosta stated the importance to her of telling stories of "women...who are active" rather than passive figures in movies led by men.
+In a 2018 interview, DaCosta stated the importance to her of telling stories of "women who are active" rather than passive figures in movies led by men.
+In an interview with Inverse, she explained her inspiration for the film, "I need to explore this, and I want to tell a story about this because it's important."